An article analysing how new U.S. tariff policies are contributing to economic...

 Price projections:

-Price projections for DEVYANI Over time, DEVYANI's price projections have consistently been revised lower.
-This downward shift suggests analysts are becoming more cautious about the company's future, possibly due to emerging risks or challenges.
+Price projections for DEVYANI Over time, DEVYANI's price projections have been gradually lowered, signaling declining confidence in the company's future outlook.
+The downward revisions suggest analysts are becoming more cautious about DEVYANI's potential for growth.

 Recommendation changes over time: